 Volunteer Work - demonstrated commitment to Community Mobilization and Engagement

 Demonstrated ability to meet the essential competencies through school, volunteer, work and life experiences

 Commitment to health and wellness

-Note: Successful applicants will be required to provide an Ontario Association of Chiefs of Police (OACP) Certificate of Results.
-For more information, contact Applicant Testing Services (ATS) at: 1-800-429-7728 or www.applicanttesting.com
+Current Ontario Association of Chiefs of Police (OACP) Certificate of Results - for more informaiton, contact Applicant Testing Services (ATS) @ 1.800.429.7728 or www.applicanttesting.com

 Check out our Uniform Patrol Constable Video:

 Attending calls to assist the public, preparing crime reports and other related paperwork, taking statements and making enquiries into crimes and offenses, conducting searches and making arrests, attending court and giving evidence, attending accidents and fires, giving presentations at schools, and other events and other duties as required.